etijskens/et-micc/tutorials/TUTORIAL-1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The name you choose for your project has many consequences.
-Ideally, a project name is
+Ideally, a project name is:

-    * descriptive
+    * descriptive,
-    * unique
+    * unique,
-    * short
+    * short.

     Although one might think of even more requirements, such as being easy to type, satisfying these three is already hard enough.
     E.g. *my_nifty_module* may possibly be unique, but it is neither descriptive, neither short.
 On the other hand, *dot_product* is descriptive, reasonably short, but probably not unique.
-Even *my_dot_product* is probably not unique, and, in addition, confusing to any user that might want to adopt your *my_dot_product*.
+Even *my_dot_product* is probably not unique, and, in addition, confusing to any user that might want to adopt *your* *my_dot_product*.
 A unique name - or at least a name that has not been taken before - becomes really important when you want to publish your code for others to use it.
 The standard place to publish Python code is the